stacksgov/sips/sips/sip-02X/sip-02X-wallet-interface.md

 The simplified protocol will allow integration without heavy dependencies (like Auth) and provider a more extendable interface for wallets.

 Additionally, this SIP is motivated by the increased traffic of Ordinal inscriptions on Bitcoin and the Stacks ecosystem growing closers to Bitcoin.
-The community has recognized the need for a more unified approach to wallet connectivity.
+The community has recognized the need for a more unified approach to wallet connectivity (e.g. Bitcoin and PSBTs for previously Stacks-only wallets).
-Recently, diverging viewpoints and disagreements on methodologies have hindered progress.
 By adopting the new standard, we aim to align the community towards a common and modern protocol for wallet interaction in web applications.
 Importantly, the decision to use an existing standard (rather than designing a new one or reworking Auth) is intentional — to avoid further division or split ownership within the community.